 How do I form an LLC in Wisconsin?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
 Once you know the LLC name is available, learn how to form a Wisconsin LLC by reading our step-by-step guide on filing the Articles of Organization.

-While not required in Wisconsin, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Wisconsin, an Operating Agreement, which contains the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.